jonasbronson/jonasbronson-site/README.md

-# jonasbronson.com Site Update
+# jonasbronson.com

-Here I am making a big update to my site that will now contain both my coding portfolio as well as my video portfolio and freelancing.
+Here lays my website made with love with Vite and React.js as an update to my old website that only utilized HTML and CSS.
+This website was good practice for me to code in the React.js and Vite frameworks and get used to them a little bit more.

-Updates will be posted here, although it will take a while to migrate the video site and design the coding portfolio section.
+This website holds an about section for me, both my video and coding portfolios, projects, and a way to contact me if you need.